 Community organization is also critical for fast response to public health risk outbreaks.
 As was seen in Hurricane Katrina, the societal breakdown and loss of basic infrastructure caused delays in getting help to the people that needed it.
 While the federal government ultimately took a big share of the blame, Katrina also opened everyone’s eyes to what happens in modern America when local communities break down.

 Community involvement in prevention and planning can pay big dividends when a real event actually occurs.
 By designating resources ahead of time and defining roles, public health officials can create simple but resilient networks that don’t need much to sustain themselves and can function for the first 72 hours to a week, a critical time before disaster recovery starts to kick in.
 Planning, training, practice and resource dedication are necessary to reach a ready status at the community level.
 Historically underserved communities end up being the areas that have the greatest challenges historically.

 Good communication with easy-to-implement messaging can go a long way in training a community to be a willing partner in public health protection.
 This holistic approach leverages the power of many people by creating a common response and directing it to a given action goal.
 Whether that is preparation, knowing where to coordinate, or how to organize, community involvement in public health makes a difference in success or a Hurricane Katrina-level failure.

-Learn more about the impact of community on public health – visit the Master of Public Health online program through the Keck School of Medicine of University of Southern California.
+Learn more about the impact of community on public health – visit the online MPH program through the Keck School of Medicine of University of Southern California.